A tower connecting gauge groups to string topology: Introduction

 Of course, in homotopy calculus one approximates a functor $F$ by an $n$-excisive functor $P_n F$ for each integer $n \geq 0$.
 These fit into a tower

 and one extracts information about $F$ from the layers

 The map of functors (\ref{map_cohen_jones}) described by Cohen and Jones is only the first level of this tower:

 The main goal of this paper is to extend their construction by building the rest of the tower.
-In order to do this we must also develop a variant of homotopy calculus for contravariant functors from spaces to spectra.
+In order to do this, we develop a variant of homotopy calculus for contravariant functors from retractive spaces over $M$ to spectra.

 In Definition \ref{n_excisive} we define $n$-excisive contravariant functors.
-Our main results on $n$-excisive functors are Theorems \ref{final_second} and \ref{final_third}, which imply \begin{thm} Let $F$ be a contravariant homotopy functor from $\mc C$ to $\mc D$, where one of the following holds: \begin{itemize} \item $\mc C$ is the category of unbased finite CW complexes over $M$, and $\mc D$ is the category of based spaces or spectra. \item $\mc C$ is the category of based finite CW complexes, and $\mc D$ is the category of based spaces or spectra. \item $\mc C$ is the category of finite retractive CW complexes over $M$, and $\mc D$ is the category of spectra. \end{itemize} Then there exists a universal $n$-excisive approximation to $F$, called $P_n F$, and the natural transformation $F(X) \ra P_n F(X)$ is an equivalence when $X$ is a disjoint union of the initial object and $i$ discrete points, $0 \leq i \leq n$. \end{thm}
+Our main results on $n$-excisive functors are Theorems \ref{final_second} and \ref{final_third}, which imply \begin{thm} Let $B$ be an unbased space.
+Consider a contravariant homotopy functor $F : \mc C^\op \ra \mc D$, where one of the following holds: \begin{itemize} \item $\mc C$ is the category of unbased finite CW complexes over $B$, and $\mc D$ is the category of based spaces or spectra. \item $\mc C$ is the category of based finite CW complexes, and $\mc D$ is the category of based spaces or spectra. \item $\mc C$ is the category of finite retractive CW complexes over $B$, and $\mc D$ is the category of spectra. \end{itemize} Then there exists a universal $n$-excisive approximation to $F$, called $P_n F$, and the natural transformation $F(X) \ra P_n F(X)$ is an equivalence when $X$ is a disjoint union of the initial object and $i$ discrete points, $0 \leq i \leq n$. \end{thm}

-\begin{rmk} It has been pointed out to the author that the procedure found in \cite{de2012manifold} can be adapted to generalize embedding calculus from the category of manifolds to a broader category of topological spaces.
-This should give a result similar to Thm. \ref{intro_third}. \end{rmk}
+\begin{rmk} It has been pointed out to the author that the procedure found in \cite{de2012manifold} can be adapted to generalize manifold calculus from the category of manifolds to a broader category of topological spaces.
+This method should also give results along the lines of Thm. \ref{intro_third}. \end{rmk}

 In section \ref{mapping} we explicitly define the functors of Cohen and Jones that extend the map of ring spectra (\ref{intro_2spectra}), and in section \ref{string_topology} we explicitly calculate the tower that extends the map of Cohen and Jones.
 We explain in Proposition \ref{exists} why the above universal theorem is needed to conclude that our tower is correct.
-Along the way to proving Theorems \ref{final_second} and \ref{final_third}, we prove a splitting result on homotopy limits in Proposition \ref{holim_twisted_split} that is reminiscient of a result of Dwyer and Kan (\cite{dwyerkanfunction}) on mapping spaces of diagrams.
+Along the way to proving Theorems \ref{final_second} and \ref{final_third}, we prove a splitting result on homotopy limits in Proposition \ref{holim_twisted_split} that is reminiscent of a result of Dwyer and Kan (\cite{dwyerkanfunction}) on mapping spaces of diagrams.
 This all implies the main result of the paper:

 \begin{thm} There is a tower of homotopy functors

 from finite retractive CW complexes over $M$ into spectra such that \begin{enumerate} \item $P_n F$ is the universal $n$-excisive approximation of $F$. \item The map $F \ra P_1 F$ is the map (\ref{map_cohen_jones}) of Cohen and Jones. \item $F(M \amalg M) \cong \Sigma^\infty_+ \Omega_\id \haut M$. \item $P_1 F(M \amalg M) \simeq LM^{-TM}$. \item $P_0 F(M \amalg M) = *$. \item If $X$ is any finite retractive CW complex over $M$, the maps